 Can a Co-Op Administrator be added for a specific district and the appropriate classrooms even if the Program Administrators are from different districts?

-Contact kansasicc@ksde.org if you require access to multiple programs.
+Contact Stacy Clarke, Stacy.Clarke@ksde.gov, if you require access to multiple programs.
 In all instances, permission will be required from the districts involved.